mk6619/ScrapeData/README.md

 3. Requests

 ## Usage
-There are 4 functions exposed which will do all the work for you which is available in **dataConverter**
+There are 4 functions exposed which will do all the work for you available in **dataConverter**
 ```
 1. convertTableToJsonByClass(URL, tagClass, orientation, tagId = "table")
 2. convertTableToJsonByIndex(URL, tagIndex, orientation, tagId = "table")